grafana/k6-studio/README.md

 The recorder is designed to generate a HAR recording of the user flow you want to test.
 When you start a recording, a new browser window opens, and every request is collected to generate the HAR file.
 You can also create groups during the recording to better organize your test script.
 > The recorder uses a proxy to catch requests from the specific browser window, which is powered by [mitmproxy](https://github.com/mitmproxy/mitmproxy).

+> ⚠️ At this stage we require Chrome to be installed for the recording functionality

 ## Generator

 The generator helps you create a k6 test script without having to write a single line of JavaScript.